[Update - June 3, 2023] The payment pause has an official end date. Read more about it here.

 At Highway Benefits, we believe this benefit is one of the best ways to tackle the student debt crisis in the US.
 With this benefit, companies can help employees pay down the remainder of their outstanding loan balances (federal OR private), potentially saving them thousands of dollars in accrued interest and large amounts of financial stress.

-Talk to our team today to learn more about how Highway can help.
+Talk to our team today to learn more about how Highway can help you offer a student loan repayment benefit.

 Disclaimer: This article is purely information and is not intended as financial advice.
 If you have federal student loans and want to know how these changes will affect your particular situation, visit StudentAid.gov or speak with a financial advisor.
 You can also sign up to receive updates on the loan forgiveness plan from the government at StudentAid.gov/debtrelief